eladaspis/Complex-Calculator/README.md

-# Calculator
+# Complex Calculator

-I created a new calculator using flutter.
+I created a complex calculator using flutter.

-The calculator can add, multiply, subtract and divide as usual.
+The calculator can add, multiply, subtract and divide as usual (with complex numbers)

-Enjoy !!